 Ready to take the next step?
-Our advisors are ready to help you get started, or you can call us at 886.484.1815.
+Our representatives are ready to help you get started, or you can call us at 886.484.1815.

 Here are some important things to know about taking the Project Management Professional (PMP®) test and getting Project Management Institute (PMI®) certification.

 To sit for the PMP exam, PMI has required one of the following:

 - A four-year degree plus three years of PM experience plus 4,500 hours of leading projects plus 35 hours of PM education

 - A secondary degree (high school diploma, associate degree or global equivalent) plus five years of PM experience plus 7,500 hours of leading projects plus 35 hours of PM education

 Your PM experience must span all phases of the project life cycle — initiating, planning, executing, monitoring and controlling, and closing.
 For more information on eligibility, see the PMP Handbook.